-- Use the USB cable included with your mikme to charge your device via either a wall outlet or computer
+- Use the USB cable included with your mikme to charge your device using either a wall outlet or a computer.

 - Please be aware that the power source you choose needs to be able to deliver a minimum of 500 mA of charging current (if unsure, please see the markings on your charging device or check its manual).

 - While charging, the power LED on the underside of your mikme will glow orange.